-Risk Control Fund assets don't deliver the anticipated returns that underpin the valuation of liabilities Anticipate long-term returns on a prudent basis to reduce risk of under-performing. and contribution rates over the long-term.
+Control Anticipate long-term returns on a prudent basis to reduce risk of under-performing.
 Use specialist advice to invest and diversify assets across asset classes, geographies, managers, etc. Analyse progress at three-year valuations for all employers.
 Roll forward whole fund liabilities between valuations.
-Inappropriate long-term investment strategy.
 Consider overall investment strategy options as part of the funding strategy.
 Use asset liability modelling to measure outcomes and choose the option that provides the best balance.
 Operate various strategies to meet the needs of a diverse employer group.
-Active investment manager under-performs relative to benchmark.
 Use quarterly investment monitoring to analyse market performance and active managers, relative to index benchmark.
-Pay and price inflation is significantly more than anticipated.
 Focus valuation on real returns on assets, net of price and pay increases.
 Use inter-valuation monitoring to give early warning.
 Invest in assets with real returns.
 Employers to be mindful of the geared effect on pension liabilities of any bias in pensionable pay rises towards longer-serving employees.
-Increased employer's contribution rate affects service delivery and admission/scheduled bodies.
 Agree an explicit stabilisation mechanism, with other measures to limit sudden increases in contributions.
-Orphaned employers create added fund Seek a cessation debt (or security/guarantor). costs.
+Seek a cessation debt (or security/guarantor).
 Spread added costs among employers.